 Early Notables of the Hoottynd family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Hoottynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hoottynd family to Ireland
+Migration of the Hoottynd family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hoottynd or a variant listed above: Michael Hooton settled in Virginia in 1654; along with Christopher; John and Thomas Hooton settled in New Jersey in 1654; Thomas Hooten settled in New Jersey in 1677..